telerik/kendo-ui-core/docs/controls/editors/combobox/how-to/appearance/expand-combo-in-bootstrap-row.md

 ---
-title: Expand ComboBox Located in Bootstrap Layout
+title: Expand ComboBoxes in Bootstrap Layouts
-page_title: Expand ComboBox Located in Bootstrap Layout | Kendo UI ComboBox
+page_title: Expand ComboBoxes in Bootstrap Layouts | Kendo UI ComboBox
 description: "Learn how to expand Kendo UI ComboBox located in a Bootstrap layout."
+previous_url: /controls/editors/combobox/how-to/expand-combo-in-bootstrap-row
 slug: howto_expand_widget_bootstrap_widget_combobox
 ---

-# Expand ComboBox Located in Bootstrap Layout
+# Expand ComboBoxes in Bootstrap Layouts

-The example below demonstrates how to expand Kendo UI ComboBox located in a Bootstrap layout.
+The following example demonstrates how to expand a Kendo UI ComboBox located in a Bootstrap layout.

 Basically, the approach is to set the input width to 100%.

 ###### Example